Managing Your Manager

 Your supervisor can open doors for you or make sure they stay firmly closed.
 Your relationship is too important to be left to chance.

 If you think of your manager as your most important internal customer, you’ll want to offer exceptional customer service whenever you can.
-Being professional and resourceful not only gains you positive notice from your boss—it can also open up opportunities and increase your job satisfaction.
+Being professional and resourceful not only gains you positive notice from your supervisor—it can also open up opportunities and increase your job satisfaction.

 Relevant Tips (alis.alberta.ca/tips)